About the Author

 Gail speaks about:

-• aviation history and the early jet age
+• the Aviation Cadet Program and the dawn of the jet age

 • preserving family stories through historical fiction